 Cara Mckinnon Crawford is one of Scotland’s most established artists.
-Her bold, but sensitive mastery of oil paint result in beautiful interpretations of some of the country’s most iconic land and seascape.
-A graduate of the Glasgow School of Art her success as a painter has led to her being described as “The new Scottish Colourist”.
+A graduate of Glasgow School of Art, her bold, but sensitive mastery of oil paint result in beautiful interpretations of some of the country’s most iconic land and seascape.

-First Minister for Scotland, Nicola Sturgeon and artist Cara McKinnon Crawford with two paintings from the series 21st Century Clyde, located in the First Minister’s waiting room in the Scottish Parliament, Edinburgh.
+First Minister for Scotland, Nicola Sturgeon and artist Cara McKinnon Crawford with two paintings from the series 21st Century Clyde, located in the Scottish Parliament, Edinburgh.